-- 12 Tablespoons room temperature butter cut into small chunks
+- 12 Tablespoons unsalted butter room temperature cut into small chunks

 - Once the dough is formed and pulls away from the sides of the bowl, begin adding the chunks of butter into the center of the bowl and dough with the mixer running.
 Continue this way until all the butter has been added.